 What’s worse, this fat is preserved with BHA, a suspected cancer-causing agent.

-The seventh ingredient is wheat middlings, commonly known as “wheat mill run”.
+The seventh ingredient includes wheat middlings, commonly known as “wheat mill run”.
 Though it may sound wholesome, wheat mill run is actually an inexpensive by-product of cereal grain processing.

-After water, we find animal digest.
-Animal digest is a chemically hydrolyzed mixture of animal by-products that is usually sprayed onto the surface of a dry kibble to improve its taste.
+The ninth ingredient is animal digest.
+Animal digest is a chemically hydrolyzed mixture of animal by-products that is typically sprayed onto the surface of a dry kibble to improve its taste.

 From here, the list goes on to include a number of other items.